-Minor releases deliver upgrades to the NVIDIA software that are backward compatible.
+Minor releases deliver upgrades to the NVIDIA software stack that are backward compatible.

-When you upgrade a system, the system remains on the currently installed NVIDIA GPU driver release unless the driver branch reaches the end of support.
+When you upgrade a system, the system remains on the installed driver release except when a driver branch reaches the end of support.

 The ISO releases provide a snapshot of all accumulated changes.
-The release can include a newer NVIDIA GPU driver LTS branch.
+The release can include a newer LTS driver branch.

-Important bug fixes and security updates are provided between releases through the software repositories without having a release number assigned to the change.
+Important bug fixes and security updates are released between releases through the software repositories without having a release number assigned to the change.